 Be part of United Way of Broome County’s annual conference, entirely dedicated to organizational best practices and community collaboration.

-United Way of Broome County is excited to announce the third annual Partnering for a Purpose Conference.
-This year’s conference will be fully virtual, with two full days of conference sessions – a full day on Thursday, November 4, and a half-day on Friday, November 5.
+United Way of Broome County is excited to announce the 4th annual Partnering for a Purpose Conference.
+This year’s conference will be fully virtual, with two days of conference sessions – a full day on Thursday, November 4, and a half-day on Friday, November 5.

 REGISTRATION NOW OPEN.

 REGISTRATION CLOSES ON NOVEMBER 2.

 Session 1: 9:00 am to 10:15 am – Conference Welcome and Keynote Speech with Dr. Carol Ross-Scott, SUNY Broome

 Our Fourth Annual Partnering for a Purpose Conference kicks off with a dynamic keynote speech from Dr. Carol Ross-Scott, Vice President of Student Development and Chief Diversity Officer at SUNY Broome.
 After a brief welcome, Dr. Ross-Scott’s keynote will cover topics in diversity, equity, and inclusion.
 Attendees will gain a better understanding of how organizations can truly “walk the walk” when it comes to their DEI efforts.

 Session 2: 10:30 am to 11:30 am – Meet the Funders with Diane Brown, Amanda McIntyre, and Jerry Putman; moderated by LoriAnne Welch